vroulet/ilqc/README.md

   test, the results have been saved in advance.
 If you prefer to rerun all experiments simply erase the folder results.

 ## Contact
 You can report issues and ask questions in the repository's issues page.
-If you choose to send an email instead, please direct it to Vincent Roulet at vroulet@uw.edu and include [ilqc] in the subject line.
+If you choose to send an email instead, please direct it to Vincent Roulet at vroulet@google.com and include [ilqc] in the subject line.

 #### Authors